The Escarpment McNab Challenge

 As your guide, I also act as your coach and timekeeper to ensure that we have enough time to tackle each of the three legs.

 Dullstroom is situated on the Escarpment of Mpumalanga at 2000 meters above sea level.
-During winter the Escarpment can be a very challenging environment with a thick fog and or cold westerly winds or bluebird skies.
+During winter the Escarpment can be a very challenging environment with thick fog and or cold westerly winds or bluebird skies.

 I emphasize that my clients visit a clay target range a couple of times before attempting the McNab challenge especially if they are not used to wing shoot regularly as this is the most challenging leg of the three legs.